nwstephens/triton-xgboost/README.md

 curl -v localhost:8000/v2/health/ready
 ```

-Check the Triton Logs.
-You should see the pre-saved model listed in the model repository.
+Check the Triton logs.
+You should see the pre-built model listed in the model repository.
 If your model is not displayed in the table check the path to the model repository and your CUDA drivers.

 ```
 sudo docker logs tritonserver